rgrrrrrba/rgrrrrrba.github.io/_posts/post/2024-04-27-on-monolithic-service-classes.md

 I'm not saying that monolithic service classes are bad _per se_.
 There are much worse ways software can be structured.
 I'm saying that we can do _better_.

-I'm a huge fan of the [Extract Method](https://refactoring.guru/extract-method) refactor, especially as a way to reduce the internal cyclomatic complexity of a method in isolation.
+I'm a huge fan of the [Extract Method](https://refactoring.guru/extract-method) refactor, especially as a way to reduce the isolated cyclomatic complexity of a method in isolation.

 For example, given this method: